 Nina C. Peláez is a poet, essayist, artist, educator & cultural producer based in Maui, HI.

 Often drawing on her experiences as an adoptee and daughter of a Cuban exile, her writing explores themes of displacement, diaspora, ecology, transformation, grief, and resilience.
-Recent work appears or is forthcoming in journals including Narrative, Prairie Schooner, Electric Literature, Pleiades, Rattle, Swamp Pink, RHINO, Verse Daily, & Willow Springs, among others.
+A Best New Poets and Best of the Net nominee, recent work appears or is forthcoming in The Atlantic, The Poetry Foundation, Iowa Review, Prairie Schooner, Narrative, Rattle, Poetry Northwest, Electric Literature, Willow Springs, Waxwing, diode, Pleiades, Swamp Pink, & Verse Daily, among others.

 She is currently seeking a home for her first book of poetry: a meditation on grief, silence, estrangement, and the search for belonging within the frameworks of maternal loss, exile, and adoption.
-Blending lyric, documentary, and mythological modes, the collection moves through personal and collective histories, interweaving elegy with interrogations of motherhood as both inheritance and construct.
 Several poems from her manuscript have been published in journals and can be read here.

 “Intimate and raw reflections on loss and the body’s haunting memory unfold through poems that speak directly to the reader’s most vulnerable places.
 These poems explore the body’s terrain, caught between emptiness and possibility—between what we hold and what we surrender…this poet reveals the fragile connections between the self and the world, between absence and desire.
 Here, past wounds remain tender, yet the speaker traces each scar with care, finding beauty in the hollow spaces they leave behind.”